Motor and Motor Group#

 setStopping#

-setStopping sets how a motor or motor group behaves when it stops.
+setStopping sets how a motor or motor group will stop moving: by braking, coasting, or holding.

 Description |